airportyh/Preston/README.md

 So, by using indentation for notes (effectively breaking Markdown compatibility) I introduced a problem - now you can't use indentation for code blocks.
-So now you can't write code blocks in the Markdown way in your slides.

     <pre>
         YOUR CODE HERE